alvinthai/presentation/README.md

 deploy 5000 iris_prediction mydockerapp
 ```

 If executed correctly, there should be a webapp running on port 5000 of your `docker` network.
 If you are on linux, your `docker` network will be your host computer.
-If you are using `docker-machine`, the command `docker-machine ip` will return your docker network, ie:  `chrome $(docker-machine ip):5000`
+If you are using `docker-machine`, the command `docker-machine ip $"machine"` will return your docker network, ie:  `chrome $(docker-machine ip):5000`